How to Avoid Weight Gain When Quitting

 Realistic exercise goals for the first month:

 After the first month: Gradually increase intensity if you feel ready.
-Many former smokers discover that exercise feels dramatically better once their lung capacity starts improving.
-Activities that used to leave them winded become enjoyable.
-This is a genuinely exciting part of recovery.
+Many former smokers find that exercise feels dramatically better once lung capacity starts improving.
+Activities that used to leave them winded become genuinely enjoyable.
+That’s one of the better surprises in early recovery.

 Strategy 4: Eat to Stabilize Blood Sugar